zauzaud/interview-coder-withoupaywall-opensource/README.md

-# Interview Coder - Unlocked Edition
+# CodeInterviewAssist

-## Free, Open-Source Alternative to Paid AI Interview Tools
+## Free, Open-Source AI-Powered Interview Preparation Tool

-This project offers a completely free alternative to premium AI interview coding tools like Interview Coder, AlgoExpert, and similar platforms.
-I've removed all paywalls, subscriptions, and user authentication – replacing them with a local backend that uses your own OpenAI API key.
+This project provides a powerful alternative to premium coding interview platforms.
+It delivers the core functionality of paid interview preparation tools but in a free, open-source package.
+Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.

 ### Why This Exists